Existence of ghost-eliminating constraints in multivielbein theory: Final constraints and physical field content

 \subsection{Propagating degrees of freedom}

 Having obtained and classified all constraints, we can now determine the number of propagating fields by computing the dimension of the physical phase space.
 Initially, each vielbein contains $16$ degrees of freedom and together with their conjugate momenta, the phase space is $2{\times} 16\, \mathcal{N}$-dimensional.
-Each first-class constraint reduces the phase-space dimension by two, while each second-class constraint removes only one degree of freedom.
+Each first-class constraint reduces the phase-space dimension by two, while each second-class constraint removes only one phase-space dimension.
 This leads to the following expression for the dimension of the physical phase space,

 Hence, the theory propagates $2{+} 5\,(\mathcal{N}{-}1)$ modes, consistent with the original arguments presented in \cite{Hassan:2018mcw}, where the existence of the additional tertiary and quaternary constraints was assumed.
 This result also agrees with the quadratic analysis performed in \cite{Flinckman:2024zpb}, which explicitly shows that the field content consists of one massless and $\mathcal{N}{-}1$ massive spin-2 fields.
 Consequently, the pathological Boulware–Deser modes that generally plague theories of interacting spin-2 fields are absent from the multivielbein theory defined by \eqref{MM_action}.